Monochrome Glass ‘White Rings and Black Otty’ Sculpture

-The white and black “Otty” monochrome glass sculpture stands at 16.5cm tall, and is available with dots or rings.
+The white rings and black “Otty” monochrome glass sculpture stands at 16.5cm tall.
 From white to black and white again, the inspiration for Katherine’s collection is taken from textiles and geometric designs.
 Each Otty is handmade art glass and entirely unique, many hours of work being taken to create each layer of dots or rings of the sculptures.

 Monochrome Glass Artist

 Katherine takes her inspiration for her glass sculptures from geometric patterns and textile designs, each layer of the Otty containing perfectly geometrical dots or rings.
 The grey and white Otty casts a different shadow depending on your line of view, the Otty coming to life when sat in sunlight.
 Lose hours staring into the Otty, counting the dots of each layer, gazing into a pattern that is simplistic yet stunning and entirely unique.

 Katherine Huskie is a Wiltshire-based glass blower, her experience dating back to 2006.
 Katherine graduated from the University of Sunderland in 2009 with a BA (Hons) degree in glass and ceramics, having previously completed a diploma in art and design at Trowbridge College in 2005.
 Katherine has perfected her glass art by attending master classes in both the UK and Australia.

 Katherine became co-owner of Devereux and Huskie Glassworks with blower James in 2013.
 Previous to 2013, Katherine was James’s assistant, as well as assistant to other glass blowers both in UK and Australia where she worked for amongst others Nick Mount, Ben Edols, and Kathy Elliot.
 Katherine also demonstrated at Glass Hub events, has been commissioned to make 600 pieces for Magdalene Odundo, and has exhibited her work at the Vessel Gallery London.